leobrl/hackerrank/README.md

 ### Lily's Homework
 Problem: https://www.hackerrank.com/challenges/lilys-homework/problem
 \
-Find number of swap to sort an array in ascending or descending order.
+Find number of swap to sort an array in ascending or descending.

 ### Minimum Loss